 Saline filled breast implants contain a silicone outer shell filled with a sterile saltwater solution.

 - Silicone Breast Implants

-Silicone breast implants are pre-filled with silicone gel that helps mimic the look and feel of natural breast tissue.
+Silicone gel implants are pre-filled with silicone gel that helps mimic the look and feel of natural breast tissue.

 - Form Stable Silicone or Gummy Bear Implants

 Gummy bear breast implants have both a silicone shell and a silicone gel filling.